Data Migration Testing

 To-do list for output migration analyses and log and post far ahead of time.

-Below are few tips to be taken to alleviate the danger of data migration:
+Below are a few tips to be taken to alleviate the danger of data migration:

 - Standardize legacy device data to make modern data accessible in new systems as transferred standard data